DeepSeeBee/cb_orm/README.md

 - ObjectCache (only one instance per id)
 - Storage in file system (XML based)
 - Optimization for loading 1:N Relations in file system storage
-- Relation 1:N Navigation from Parent to Child
+- Relation 1:N: Navigation from Parent to Child
-- Relation 1:N cascade delete (on client side)
+- Relation 1:N: cascade delete (on client side)
-- Relation 1:N cascade create
+- Relation 1:N: cascade create
-- Relation 1:1 Navigation from Parent to Child
+- Relation 1:1: Navigation from Parent to Child
-- Relation 1:1 cascade delete (on client side)
+- Relation 1:1: cascade delete (on client side)
-- Relation 1:1 cascade create
+- Relation 1:1: cascade create

 Planned Features: (~In this sequence)
-- ORM Wrapper optimized for Web Applications.
-(No WPF support for now)
-- Customizeable Attribute Generation
-- Customizeable Skalar-Field types/Type conversion chain for loading/saving.
+- Blops for huge Binary Data.
 - Custom Enum Types in mdl.
 - Optimization for loading 1:1 reverse navigation in file system storage
-- Relation 1:N with cascade delete (on client side) (Navigation from Child to Parent)
+- Relation 1:N: Navigation from Child to Parent
-- Relation 1:1 with cascade delete (on client side) (Navigation from Child To Parent)
+- Relation 1:1: Navigation from Child To Parent
-- Relation 1:1 Weak (Navigation from Parent to Child)
+- Relation 1:1: Weak: Navigation from Parent to Child
-- Relation 1:1 Weak (Navigation from Child to Parent)
+- Relation 1:1: Weak: Navigation from Child to Parent
-- Relation 1:N Weak (Navigation from Parent to Child)
+- Relation 1:N: Weak: Navigation from Parent to Child
-- Relation 1:N Weak (Navigation from Child to Parent)
+- Relation 1:N: Weak: Navigation from Child to Parent
 - Encryption (=>Saving passwords)
 - Polymorphy by MultiTableInheritance
 - ObjectVersioning

+- Customizeable Attribute Generation
+- Customizeable Skalar-Field types/Type conversion chain for loading/saving.
 - SQL DOM
 - Storage in MS-SQL Server
 - Extensible for other SQL Dialects, Databases and Storages.